jaydeepw/nanodegree-blockchain-project3-nodejs-webservice/README.md

 `POST /api/block`

-Create a block on the chain using this API.
+Creates a block on the blockchain using this API.

-Sample response
+Sample
 **Request** `POST /api/block`
 **Body**
 ```
 {